benallfree/vibeverse.js/llm.md

 update: () => void
 ```

-Updates portal state.
+Allow vibeverse to perform frame-based updates such as portal collision detection.
 Should be called in your game loop.

-#### navigation

-A navigation component that provides UI elements for portal interaction.

 ## Configuration Options